 Detailed exploration and monitoring of vaccine coverage data is critical to underpin efforts to achieve and maintain high coverage in children, adolescents and adults.
 NCIRS plays a preeminent role in the analysis and reporting of data from the Australian Immunisation Register (AIR) and the use of these data for research, surveillance and program evaluation.
-NCIRS downloads de-identified data from the AIR every 3 months.
+NCIRS is able to download de-identified data from AIR every week.

-The AIR is administered by the Australian Government Department of Human Services, which also administers Medicare.
+AIR is administered by Services Australia, which also administers Medicare.
 It has 3 main functions:

 to provide immunisation status information to parents and providers